 where .
 The solution will be accurate enough if path waypoints are dense, i.e., the is small enough.
-In this paper, we choose smaller than 0.1m. λ=0.95 is taken.
+In this paper, we choose smaller than 0.1m. λ=0.95 is also chosen to explore the vehicle behavior close to the friction limits.